ahjavid/technical-notes-blog/posts/vision-model-quantization-study/vision_model_quantization_legacy_study.md

 ## TL;DR - Legacy Vision Model Quantization Benchmarks

-� **Key Findings from our 64-experiment study on established models:**
+🎯 **Key Findings from our 64-experiment study on established models:**
-- **FP16 delivers 2.5x speedup** with ViT-Huge (632M params) while maintaining accuracy
+- **FP16 delivers 2.50x speedup** with ViT-Huge (632M params) at 97.6 samples/second
-- **Memory reductions up to 74%** achieved with INT8 quantization on legacy architectures
+- **Memory reductions up to 75%** achieved with INT8 quantization on legacy architectures
 - **100% success rate** across tested Vision Transformer architectures from 2020-2023
 - **Foundational insights** for quantizing larger, more complex modern models
+- **Storage efficiency**: 50% model size reduction with FP16, 75% with INT8/INT4

 ---